ghaithbilbeisi/3D-Hand-Pose-Estimation-Using-Depth-RGB-and-RGBD/README.md

 Steps to follow to be able to run the REN on the FPA dataset:

 1- Image data must be downloaded and unzipped into the data folder as mentioned above.

 2- Calculate image centers using the get_centers.py script.

 3- Normalize/localize the labels using the corresponding segment in the preprocessing_depth/rgb.py files.

 4- Move or rename the _label.txt files and then rename the _label_nm.txt files to _label.txt.

 5- Crop the images using the corresponding segment in the preprocessing files.
 Before doing so, create the required file structure in the cropped directory as explained above.

 6- Create the hdf5 files using the create_hdf5.py or create_rgbd_hdf5.py scripts.

 7- Go over the model architectures and solver definitions in the models directory and make sure the names and directories match.
 Also make sure to edit the model (deploy_.prototxt) and comment out the "include phase: TRAIN" lines in the loss definition at the end to avoid huge logs and get important test loss info.

 8- Train the network using Caffe commands as demonstrated below.
 Make sure to pipe the output into a log file with a unique name.

 9- After training, test and evaluate the network as described below.

 10- Produce prediction samples using the corresponding segments in the pre/post-processing scripts.
 You should also be validating the data/scripts along the way using the validation segments in the preprocessing scripts.

 **Note: caffe includes a useful script that will split the training log into two files containing training/test loss; in my case the script was run using "python /home/isg/tmp/caffe/tools/extra/parse_log.py training_log_name output_direcotry".
-This allows you to easily view the loss accross the training period and can be easily used to draw loss graphs using the plot_logs.py script I've created.
+This allows you to easily view the loss across the training period and can be easily used to draw loss graphs using the plot_logs.py script I've created.